Eykam/DroneStudio/README.md

 ### 5. LiDAR Integration

 - [ ] Develop ESP firmware for LiDAR integration
-- [ ] Find way to calibrate sensors / get physical location of areas in FOV
+- [ ] Relate SPAD matrix with current pose from MPU
+- [ ] Interpolate points between SPAD matrix obtained from sensor
 - [ ] Visualize FOV's captured by scanners in 3D space relative to drone
-- [ ] Interpolate points between SPAD matrix obtained from sensor

-### 6. Camera and Depth Sensing

-- [ ] Use camera to stream image data to renderer
-- [ ] Use image data to color mesh
-- [ ] Use some image => depth map transformers
-- [ ] Maybe some segmentation?

-### 7. Visualization
+### 6. Visualization

 - [ ] Cube Marching to turn point clouds into mesh.
 - [ ] Visualize 3D models of scan in DroneStudio